JUVOJustin/opencode-ddev-plugin/README.md

 ## Features

-- **Automatic DDEV Detection**: Checks if DDEV is available in the current project
+- **Automatic DDEV Detection**: Checks if DDEV is available using `ddev describe -j` for structured JSON output
 - **Container Command Wrapping**: Automatically wraps bash commands with `ddev exec` for container execution
 - **Host-Only Commands**: Preserves commands that should run on the host (git, gh, docker, ddev)
-- **Path Mapping**: Maps host directories to container paths correctly
+- **Path Mapping**: Maps host directories to container paths correctly using JSON-based project detection
 - **Session Notifications**: Notifies the LLM about DDEV environment once per session

 ## How to Include as Submodule